smenjas/music-notes/music-starter-kit.md

 is better than nothing.
 This guide is for when you want to level up.

 ## Silence is Golden
-For percussionists, I've chosen a quiet practice pad, and digital drum sets.
 Headphones, electric guitars, and digital drum sets allow you to practice quietly.